WiolaAnd/Portfolio/README.md

 # Portfolio
 ## About me
 Hi!
-My name is Wioleta Andrejczuk and welcome to my portfolio.
+My name is Wioleta Andrejczuk and welcome to my portfolio.<br />
 I am a versatile person with a diverse experience as my background.
 I studied chemistry which allowed me to practice my analytical skills, increased my attention to detail, and boosted my curiosity about the world around me.
 Then I switched to work as a logistics specialist in the furniture industry.
 This job greatly improved my communication skills and my organizational abilities.
-A combination of those skills and other courses that I have taken make me perfectly prepared to work as a software tester.
+A combination of those skills and other courses that I have taken make me perfectly prepared to work as a software tester.<br />
 I believe IT is the right place for me because it is fast-changing and requires constant development.
 The opportunity to master my skills and gain experience is what drives me forward and gives me fun.
 ## CV
 You may download my CV as a PDF from [my Google Drive](https://drive.google.com/file/d/1RLbscwflUqNo10JdwTzcoHJuou1SjzhV/view?usp=sharing).